Caring for You During a Hospital Stay

 Q: Does insurance cover the cost of Hospitalist?

 A: Insurance policies that have hospital-stay coverage typically cover the physician care during that stay and this would include the services provided by a hospitalist.
 Kirby Medical Center accepts all major insurance plans as payment.
 If you have any questions about your bill please don’t hesitate to contact our billing department.
-Also, Kirby believes in providing the highest quality care possible for everyone, regardless of their ability to pay which is why we encourage you to learn more about the Kirby Care Assistance program.
+Also, Kirby believes in providing the highest quality care possible for everyone, regardless of their ability to pay which is why we encourage you to learn more about the Kirby Financial Assistance Program Information.

 Q:Is there anything special I need to do to prepare for hospitalization?